Happy New Year (2014 film): Plot

 Chandramohan "Charlie" Manohar Sharma is a smalltime street boxer who has spent eight years plotting revenge on business tycoon Charan Grover, who was responsible for Charlie's father Manohar being falsely convicted and imprisoned as a thief.
 Charlie learns that some diamonds owned by Grover will be moved on Christmas Eve to the most secure safe in the world, Shalimar in Dubai.
-He finds out that Shalimar is located beneath the Atlantis Hotel, which is hosting the World Dance Contest.
+He finds out that Shalimar is located beneath the Atlantis Hotel, which is hosting the World Dance Championship.
 The night the diamonds come, Charlie plans to steal the diamonds and frame Grover.

 He assembles a team that includes hard-of-hearing strongman and explosives expert Jagmohan "Jag" Prakash, seizure-prone safecracker Tehamton "Tammy" Irani, Jag's nephew and master hacker Rohan Singh, and Nandu Bhide, who looks identical to Grover's son Vicky.
 Jag and Tammy also resent Grover, as they both were close to and worked with Manohar to build Shalimar, while Nandu agrees to join the heist because he needs money to pay for his mother's surgery.
 Charlie reveals to Nandu that eight years ago, Grover, who at the time was an African diamonds dealer, had hired Manohar to build the most secure safe in the world to store some diamonds.
 As the project had been completed, Grover drugged Manohar and stole his own diamonds for the insurance money.
 He framed Manohar for the theft, sending him to prison for 12 years.

 Nandu eventually enlists the help of Mohini, a bar dancer who aspires to open her own classical dance school, in order to teach them and represent Team India in the contest, and she develops feelings for Charlie.
 Thanks to Rohan's rigging and the men blackmailing the judges with evidence of their homosexuality, the team qualifies and travels to Dubai, where they are initially the subjects of controversy and ridicule.
 After a party for all the participants in the World Dance Championship, the gang excluding Mohini goes over the plan to rob the diamonds after the semis and camouflage them in Charile's drink for the flight home.
-During a rehearsal, Charlie sees Team Korea's leader bully the youngest member and sticks up for him, which results in a brawl between the two.
+During a rehearsal, Charlie sees Team Korea's leader bully the youngest member and sticks up for him, which results in a brawl between the two leaders.
 Charlie almost falls off the building but manages to get himself up, and Team Korea's leader almost falls but Charlie saves him.